Justina Uriburu

 Overview

-Justina’s current writing projects challenge traditional assumptions, lenses, and histories of international adjudication.
+Justina’s current writing projects challenge traditional assumptions, lenses, and histories of international dispute settlement.
 She is working on a book that presents a new history of international dispute settlement and its relationship to peace, with a focus on the Americas.
-Concurrently, she is developing a research project to examine the influence of law firms on states’ decisions regarding litigation venues and the framing of their legal claims.
+In parallel, she is examining the influence of law firms on states’ decisions regarding litigation venues and the framing of their legal claims.

-Justina’s works have been published in leading journals, such as the American Journal of International Law, the Leiden Journal of International Law, and the London Review of International Law.
-She is the Co-Editor of the special issue ‘Bogotá at 75’, published in the Journal of the History of International Law, which explores critical junctures in American states’ creation of a regional order.
+Her work has been published in leading journals such as the American Journal of International Law, the European Journal of International Law, the Leiden Journal of International Law, and the London Review of International Law.
+She co-edited the special issue ‘Bogotá at 75’, published in the Journal of the History of International Law, which explores critical junctures in American states’ creation of a regional order.
 She also writes shorter interventions on current developments in blogs and other platforms.

 Justina combines academic expertise with first-hand experience in international adjudication.
-She works as a consultant in international law and has assisted in cases before the International Court of Justice.
-Before academia, she worked in the public sector in Buenos Aires, Argentina.
-She began her career at the Office of Crimes against Humanity, advising federal prosecutors on international criminal law in the domestic prosecution of crimes against humanity committed during the last dictatorship in Argentina (1976–1983).
-She was later appointed Law Clerk to the Office of the Attorney General, where she drafted legal opinions on cases appealed before the Supreme Court of Justice of Argentina, focusing on public international law, international criminal law, and international human rights law.
+She works as a consultant in international law and is involved in cases before the International Court of Justice.
+She began her legal career in the public sector in Buenos Aires, Argentina, at the Office of Crimes against Humanity, advising federal prosecutors on international criminal law in the domestic prosecution of crimes against humanity committed during the last dictatorship in Argentina (1976–1983).
+She was later appointed Law Clerk to the Office of the Attorney General, where she drafted legal opinions on public interest cases brought before the Supreme Court of Argentina.

 Expertise related to UN Sustainable Development Goals